arrowtype/recursive-code-config/README.md

 But, if you want to customize your own build of Recursive for Code, you can run the script in this repo!

+Note: this is an experimental repo & mostly for entertainment.
+I am not being paid to make this; I just hope it’s fun & helpful to some people.
+If it’s not, Sorry!
+Feel free to make a PR to improve it, or just use the [pre-configured Code fonts](https://github.com/arrowtype/recursive/releases/latest).

+If you find issues in this customization workflow, please report them in this repo, at https://github.com/arrowtype/recursive-code-config/issues.

+If you find issues in the fonts themselves, please check if they are already known and if not please report them at https://github.com/arrowtype/recursive/issues.

 ## Usage

 0. Set up this Python project